 Through the Child and Adult Care Food Program you can be assured each participant is getting balanced, nutritious meals and developing/maintaining healthy lifelong eating habits.
 Proper nutrition throughout life ensures fewer educational and physical problems later in life.
 As a participant in the CACFP, your care center receives reimbursement for serving nutritious meals and snacks.
-Meals and snacks must meet the USDA meal pattern requirements listed below (Child Meal Pattern).
+Meals and snacks must meet the USDA meal pattern requirements listed in the chart on the next page (Child Meal Pattern).

-Breakfast Lunch and Supper Snack (serve 2 different food items from the 5 food components groups below) Milk/Breastmilk/Iron Fortified Formula Milk/Breastmilk/Iron Fortified Formula Milk/Breastmilk/Iron Fortified Formula Meat or Meat Alternate Meat or Meat Alternate Meat or Meat Alternate Fruit, Vegetable, or Vegetable Vegetable a combination of both Fruit or second vegetable Fruit Grain for children over 1 yr old Grain for children over 1yr old Grain
+Breakfast Lunch and Supper Snack

+(serve 2 different food items from the food components below)

+Milk Milk Milk

+Fruit, Vegetable, or a combination of both Meat or Meat Alternate Meat or Meat Alternate

+Vegetable Vegetable

+Grain Fruit or second vegetable Fruit

+Meat or Meat Alternate Grain Grain